ludocode/onramp/docs/intermediate-representation.md

 var <temp:dest> <imm:size> <imm?:align>
 ```

-The occurrence of the instruction reserves space in the stack frame at code generation time.
-If the instruction is run multiple times (in a loop for example), the same address is placed in the temporary each time.
+The instruction must appear in the function preamble before the first block label.

 This is used for virtually all declared variables, other l-values and many temporaries generated by the C compiler.
 The optimizer will try to eliminate as many of these as possible.